-Most families find it hard to turn to others or to public agencies and outside groups for financial help.
+Many people find it hard to turn to others or to public agencies and outside groups for help.
 The extra expenses of cancer may be the first time a family has had problems with money.

-Here are just a few ideas of where you might be able to get help with some of the costs related to cancer treatment.
+Here are some ideas of where you might be able to get help with some of the costs of cancer and cancer treatment.

-Sometimes cancer treatment is given far from home.
-Many treatment centers have short-term housing centers or discount programs set up with nearby motels and hotels.
-The clinic social worker or oncology nurse might know about low-cost housing during hospital or clinic treatment.
+Some people with cancer may need to travel far from home for treatment.
+Many treatment centers have short-term housing or discount programs set up with nearby motels and hotels.
+The social worker, patient navigator, or oncology nurse might know about no-cost or low-cost housing near the hospital or clinic.

-The American Cancer Society Hope Lodge® program can offer families a free place to stay when cancer treatment is given far from home.
+The American Cancer Society Hope Lodge®.
+This program offers families a free place to stay when cancer treatment is given far from home.
 Contact us to find out if there’s a Hope Lodge location near your treatment center.

-Another option for adults or children with cancer is the Healthcare Hospitality Network.
-This group of nearly 200 non-profit organizations throughout the US provides free or low-cost family-centered lodging to families getting medical treatment far from home.
-You can check online at www.hhnetwork.org to see if there’s a location that works for you.
+Healthcare Hospitality Network is a group of nearly 200 non-profit organizations throughout the US that provide free or low-cost lodging to families getting medical treatment far from home.
+You can check online to see if they have a location that works for you.

-A few people are able to get paid for time spent caregiving.
 Some states have Cash and Counseling Programs that can directly pay some caregivers.
 You can find out if your state has a program by contacting your local Medicaid office, social services, or health department.
 The Veterans Administration also has some programs that include payments for caregivers.

-The extra costs of cancer treatment or a major loss of family income may make it hard for families to pay their mortgage or rent on time.
+The costs of cancer treatment or a loss of family income can make it hard for families to pay their mortgage or rent on time.
 To keep a good credit rating and stay in your home, talk with your creditor or landlord about your situation and try to make special arrangements.
 Family, friends, or church members may be able to give you short-term help if they’re told about the problem.
-Talk about your situation with the cancer treatment team social worker who may know of special resources.
+And talk to the cancer care team social worker who may know of special resources.

 Families who need to move out of their homes after a cancer diagnosis should talk with their county department of social services to find out if they can get into low-cost or government-supported housing programs.
 In some states this may be listed under the health department or welfare department.